lunfardo314/lunfardo314.github.io/README.md

 ## Beliefs and Philosophy

 We believe the core use case of crypto is **Nakamoto-decentralized digital scarcity — digital gold — and our first priority must be to implement it.**
-Other layers of the digital financial system — fast payments, DeFi, RWAs, and similar applications — should be built on solid foundations, just as a sound financial system must be anchored in a Gold Standard.
+Other layers of the digital financial system — fast payments, stablecoins, DeFi, RWAs, and similar applications — should be built on solid foundations, just as a sound financial system must be anchored in a Gold Standard.
 These layers either do not require Nakamoto-grade decentralization or are fundamentally at odds with both decentralization and scalability if placed at the base layer.

 Money is a social construct.
 Value emerges from shared beliefs and collective agreement on ownership of assets, and these beliefs must be continuously coordinated among peers.
 A system for digital gold must therefore be shaped around cooperation rather than authority or industrial competition.
 Proxima’s **cooperative consensus** follows this principle.